Entertaining today has changed from the fictitious Jay Gatsby’s lavish affairs about which

 The spirit in which the gathering takes place is the most important factor, with a friendly atmosphere that is inviting, convivial, cheerful, and fun.
 Interior decorator Dorothy Draper once said, “Always put in one controversial item … it makes people talk.”

 Kindall says that her girlfriend group has a mix of personalities.
 One friend in particular often shows up with a costume or wig, which starts the night off with loads of laughter.
 Kindall shares, “You never know what she will do!”
 Other suggestions might be an unexpected guest, mood jolting music, or themed table settings.
 Place a basket of outlandish hats by the front door, and invite friends to put one on as they enter.
 Have your gathering in a room you never use.
 Change from gathering at the kitchen island to the dining room or just lounge on the patio with candlelight.
 The key is to leave stress and drama at the door and enjoy the opportunity to connect.
 Tell a story, relive a memory, recount a joke, compare notes, support one another, give advice, listen and learn, engage, joust in conversation, and be present as a friend.

 Audrey Hepburn expressed, “Life is a party, so dress for it.”
 Put on your confidence and enthusiasm — entertain!

-Appetizer recipes for an
+Appetizer recipes for an impromptu evening.

 Lemon-Thyme Ricotta Bruschetta